 I gritted my teeth, shut the door, and started the engine.
 It purred as I reversed out of the cul de sac and set off.

-As I drove, Mr. Hancock nodded like a donkey while he caressed the burr walnut facia as tenderly as he would a lover’s cheek.
+As I drove, Mr. Hancock nodded like a donkey, while he caressed the burr walnut facia as tenderly as he would a lover’s cheek.

 “Always wanted to ride in one of these,” he said admiring the fine grey leather interior.
 “I can see why rich people buy them now.
 You’re higher up than other cars and can look down at the plebs as you glide along.
 Gladys, you alright in the back there?”